James M. Buchanan

 James McGill Buchanan Jr. (/bjuːˈkænən/ bew-KAN-ən; October 3, 1919 – January 9, 2013) was an American economist known for his work on public choice theory originally outlined in his most famous work, The Calculus of Consent, co-authored with Gordon Tullock in 1962.
 He continued to develop the theory, eventually receiving the Nobel Memorial Prize in Economic Sciences in 1986.

 Buchanan's work initiated research on how politicians' and bureaucrats' self-interest, utility maximization, and other non-wealth-maximizing considerations affect their decision-making.
 He was a member of the Board of Advisors of The Independent Institute as well as of the Institute of Economic Affairs, a member of the Mont Pelerin Society (MPS) and MPS president from 1984 to 1986, a Distinguished Senior Fellow of the Cato Institute, and professor at George Mason University.

 Early life and education

-Buchanan was born in Murfreesboro, Tennessee, the eldest of the three children of James and Lila (Scott) Buchanan.
+Buchanan was born in Murfreesboro, Tennessee, the eldest of the three children of Lila (née Scott) and James Buchanan.
 His paternal grandfather, John P. Buchanan, was governor of Tennessee from 1891 to 1893.
+He was a great-great-grandson of Major John Buchanan, an early Tennessee settler and the founder of Buchanan's Station; a grand-nephew of James S. Buchanan, former president of the University of Oklahoma; and a fourth cousin once removed of Gordon Anderson, the widower of screen star Sondra Locke.

 According to Buchanan's 1992 memoir, when his father, James Buchanan Sr., married in 1918 and began his family he borrowed heavily to mechanize and improve the farm, including the acquisition of a herd of Jersey cattle.
 The Buchanan farm suffered during the 1920sby the time James Buchanan Jr. was old enough to work on the farm, all the work was done either manually or with mules and horses.
 Buchanan described his life on the farm as "genteel poverty" with neither indoor plumbing nor electricity.
 The house did contain his grandfather's library of books on politics.
 Unlike in other farm families where children regularly stayed home to help as farm labor, his mother insisted he never miss a day of school.
 While completing his first university degree in 1940 at Middle Tennessee State Teachers College he continued to live at home and work on the farm.
 In 1941 he completed his M.S. at the University of Tennessee.